Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ![](../assets/compound_widget_list_view.png)

-This is a list view with four elements, each of the elements is an object of type `Placeholder`.
+In this image we have a `ListView` with four elements, each of the elements is an object of type `Placeholder`, which is a newly created compound widget.

-Looking closely, we see that each placeholder has a `Label` with the title, a `Separator` behind the label.
+Looking closely, we see that each placeholder has a `Label` with the title and a `Separator` behind the label.
 Because they are rendered on top of each other, an `Overlay` has to be involved.
-A `Frame` is used to give the element rounded corners, lastly, each element is square, which means its size is managed by an `AspectFrame`.
+A `Frame` is used to give the element rounded corners, lastly, each element is square at all times, which means its size is managed by an `AspectFrame`.

-Creating a new Julia struct with these elements, we get:
+Creating a new Julia struct with these elements, we do:

 ```julia
 struct Placeholder